 Be warned - if you cancel your broadband contract early, you'll have to pay a cancellation fee… and it can be pretty hefty.
 It's best not to choose a contract that's too long unless you're absolutely certain you want to stick with it.

-Most broadband contracts last for 12 or 18 months, though you can also get special student ones that only last for nine, and others that work on rolling 30-day terms.
+Most broadband contracts last for 12 or 18 months, though you can sometimes get special student ones that only last for nine, and others that work on rolling 30-day terms.
 The shorter the contract, though, the more expensive it tends to be per month - so try and find the perfect balance for your home.

 Broadband without a one-year contract